michaelandrefraniatte/michaelandrefraniatte/README.md

 Michael Andre Franiatte ©1999-2024
 https://docs.github.com/en/site-policy/github-terms/github-terms-of-service

-If you use, thank you for considering my 25 years and more of works, with your small financial contribution.
+If you use anything from me, thank you for considering my 25 years and more of works without being paid, with your small financial contribution, by becoming a sponsor.
 https://github.com/sponsors/michaelandrefraniatte

-Documentations, Showcases, Web Applications
+My works in documentations, showcases, and web applications.
 http://michaelandrefraniatte.github.io

-Repositories with SDK and programs
+My works in repositories with SDK and programs.
 https://github.com/michaelandrefraniatte?tab=repositories

 I can deliver my supports for using my works and I can teach my works to anyone.
 I can make changes of my works and create new works around on demands.